This Is How Much Each Person in the British Royal Family Is Actually Worth

 Net worth: $100 million

-As the next in line to the English throne, Prince Charles reigns over the highest British royal family net worth after Queen Elizabeth.
-In 2016, his total assets are said to have reached an all-time high of nearly $1.3 billion, according to AOL.
-A significant bulk of this stems also from the Duchy of Cornwall; although he doesn’t actually own the colossal real estate portfolio, his royal position enables him to receive income from it as the land’s sole beneficiary.
-According to last year’s annual report, it paid him more than $25 million.
+As the next in line to the English throne, Prince Charles reigns over the highest British royal family net worth after Queen Elizabeth: $100 million.
+According to CNN, a significant bulk of this stems also from the Duchy of Cornwall, a private estate that owns and operates land in rural and urban areas, as well as various islands and cottages in Wales and Cornwall.
+The Duchy of Cornwall was established in 1937 to ensure that the heir to the throne would have a steady income.
+Although he doesn’t actually own the colossal real estate portfolio, Prince Charles's royal position enables him to receive income from it as the land’s sole beneficiary.
+In 2018, the estate paid Charles and Camilla $28 million.
+The couple also receives a portion of the Queen's Sovereign Grant.

 Net worth: $550 million

 Much of this handsome number derives from owning property holdings like the $140 million Balmoral Castle in the Scottish Highlands, the $65 million Sandringham House, stud and fruit farms, marine land throughout the U.K., and one of the world’s largest stamp collections built by her grandfather.
 The estates she owns were inherited from her father, the late King George VI.
 The assets belonging to the Crown Estate are not included in her net worth, but she does get to enjoy them too as one of the many perks of being queen.
 This encompasses $10 billion worth of real estate, Buckingham Palace, and the Royal Art collection.
-The Queen also receives an annual government stipend of $12.9 million, and because this wealth is tied to her position, she could never sell the royal assets.
-This stipend does include a bit of taxpayers’ money (the Sovereign Grant), combined with the Duchy of Lancaster, another collection of properties (separate from the Crown Estate) used to generate the Queen's private income.
-This is said to generate around $20 million a year and is used to cover the costs the Sovereign Grant does not.
+The Queen also receives an annual government stipend and because this wealth is tied to her position, she could never sell the royal assets.
+This stipend does include a bit of taxpayers’ money (the Sovereign Grant which paid her $105 million for the 2019-2020 year), combined with the Duchy of Lancaster, another collection of properties (separate from the Crown Estate) used to generate the Queen's private income.
+According to Newsweek, this estate is estimated to generate around $26 million a year and is used to cover the costs the Sovereign Grant does not.
 And it doesn’t end there.
 The Queen also has private collections of valuable furniture and jewelry, which Forbes estimates at $110 million.
 Here are more interesting facts (and scandals!) about Queen Elizabeth.

 Net worth: $3.6 billion, $5 billion